How Text Counseling Works: Online Therapy For Better Mental Health

 You may then be matched with a therapist or choose one to text with.
 Once you've selected a provider, you might be prompted to choose between phone, video, or live chat sessions.
 If you want a live chat session, select that option when scheduling with your therapist.

-Seeking online therapy for specific conditions
+Seeking online therapy for specific mental health conditions

 Some online therapy providers might offer counselors who specialize in specific topics, symptoms, or forms of therapy.
 For example, a therapist may specialize in post-traumatic stress disorder (PTSD), eating disorders, anxiety disorders, or depression.
 If a particular therapist is not a fit, you may be able to request a new one.